 Use this option to set the voltage at which the controller will shut down the motor to prevent damage to your battery when it reaches the cutoff voltage.
 You will know your battery pack has reached auto cutoff when you hear the motor "pulse" repeatedly.
+We recommend you change your cutoff voltage to match the cell count of your battery.

-- 1. Move the throttle stick to full throttle (>1.7ms) position to make changes to the voltage cutoff programming. - a.
+- Move the throttle stick to full throttle (>1.7ms) position to make changes to the voltage cutoff programming. - a.
 To select 3-cell low voltage cutoff You will hear 3 short beeps.
 Move the throttle stick to center (between 1.4 and 1.6ms).
 The controller will beep 2 times, indicating you have set the program selection or leave in full throttle for 5 seconds to advance to the next selection. - b.
 To select 4-cell low voltage cutoff You will hear 4 short beeps.
 Move the throttle stick to center (between 1.4 and 1.6ms).
 The controller will beep 2 times, indicating you have set the program selection or leave in full throttle for 5 seconds to advance to the next selection. - c.
-To select 5-cell low voltage cutoff You will hear 5 short beeps.
+To select 5-cell low voltage cutoff You will hear 5 shortbeeps.
 Move the throttle stick to center (between 1.4 and 1.6ms).
 The controller will beep 2 times, indicating you have set the program selection or leave in full throttle for 5 seconds to advance to the next selection. - d.
 To select 6-cell low voltage cutoff You will hear 6 short beeps.
 Move the throttle stick to center (between 1.4 and 1.6ms).
 The controller will beep 2 times, indicating you have set the program selection or leave in full throttle for 5 seconds to advance to the next selection. - e.
 To select 74% cutoff You will hear 7 short beeps.
 Move the throttle stick to center (between 1.4 and 1.6ms).
 The controller will beep 2 times, indicating you have set the program selection or leave in full throttle for 5 seconds to advance to the first selection again.

-IMPORTANT NOTE ABOUT 74% CUTOFF: This option will activate the soft cutoff at 74% of startup voltage or 9.2V, whichever is higher.
+IMPORTANT NOTE ABOUT 74% CUTOFF: Your battery pack should be fully charged in this voltage cutoff setting because it bases the cutoff on the start up voltage of the pack.
+This option will activate the soft cutoff at 74% of startup voltage or 9.2V, whichever is lower.
 For example, if your pack measures 16.8 volts at startup, then the soft cut will occur at 12.4 volts.
 The 74% cutoff option will check the startup voltage every time you plug the battery into the controller, so beware of using partially charged packs, as the system cannot protect your Li-Po batteries if you are using the 74% cutoff and connect a partially charged pack.
 You will know your battery pack has reached soft auto cutoff when you hear the motor "pulse" repeatedly.
 We recommend you land your model as soon as you hear the motor pulse (indicating the pack voltage has dropped to the cutoff voltage level) to prevent over-discharge of the Li-Po battery pack, and to prevent sudden power loss.